HL7/fhir-shorthand/input/pagecontent/reference.md

 * There MUST NOT be a code system before the hash sign `#`.
 The code system name is given by the `CodeSystem` keyword.
 * The definition of the term, provided as the second string following the code, is RECOMMENDED.
 * Do not use the word `include` in a code system rule.
 The rule is creating a brand new code, not including an existing code defined elsewhere.
-* When defining hierarchical codes, a code must be defined before it can be used to specify a hierarchy.
+* When defining hierarchical codes, parent codes must be defined before their children.
+* Metadata attributes for individual concepts, such as designation, can be defined using [caret paths](#caret-paths).

 **Examples:**